SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/zoom.md

 id: zoom
 title: Zoom
 sidebar_label: Zoom
-description: The Sumo Logic App for Zoom provides visibility into how Zoom is being used across your organization, displaying analytics on performance, availability, security, and user activity.
+description: The Sumo Logic app for Zoom provides visibility into how Zoom is being used across your organization, displaying analytics on performance, availability, security, and user activity.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';